-We get this question a lot, so we figured we’d bring the answer right to your inbox.
+We often get this question, so we figured we’d bring the answer to your inbox.
 Here are the options:

 - In a good economy